ramonberrutti/diy-service-mesh/README.md

 }
 ```

-Some important points:

-- We create an https server to receive the requests from the kube-apiserver and return the patched object.
-- The https is necessary because the kube-apiserver only sends the objects to the Admission Controller using https.
-- IMAGE_TO_DEPLOY_PROXY_INIT and IMAGE_TO_DEPLOY_PROXY are the environment variables that we are going to set in the deployment.
-We are using like this so `tilt` can inject the correct image.
+`IMAGE_TO_DEPLOY_PROXY_INIT` and `IMAGE_TO_DEPLOY_PROXY` are environment variables that `tilt` will update with the last `proxy-init` and `proxy` image respectively.

+For complex patch use thi library: https://github.com/evanphx/json-patch

 ## Deploying the Admission Controller

-This is a tricky part, we need to create a `MutatingWebhookConfiguration` to tell the kube-apiserver to send the objects to our Admission Controller.
+`MutatingWebhookConfiguration` tells the kube-apiserver to send the pod creation requests to the injector.

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1